Foot Massage Benefits

 7. Helps with swelling and edema - Pressure may be applied with finger, thumbs or massage stones that are specifically made for foot or hand treatments, but all provide relief from fluid retention

-Foot Reflexology & Massage DVD demonstrates how to provide detailed foot massage treatments which leave the tired, aching feet of the recipient feeling rejuvenated.
+Foot massage machines help provide detailed foot massage treatments which leave the tired, aching feet of the recipient feeling rejuvenated.

 Foot Massage Treatments